James Harden Apologizes For The Way His Houston Rockets Run Ended

 At the time, the eight-time All-Star and three-time league scoring champion had been in Atlanta for the birthday party of rapper Lil Baby.
 He also traveled to Las Vegas where he was witnessed socializing at night clubs, an affront to the league's health and safety protocols amid the ongoing pandemic.

-Harden was later fined $50,000 after video footage of him socializing maskless at a club was reviewed by the league.
+Harden was later fined $50,000 after video footage of him maskless at a club was reviewed by the league.

 These incidents all occurred as he was seeking a fresh start with a new organization and had reportedly requested a trade out of Houston.

-The situation reached its boiling point on January 12 when, after a 17-point loss to the Los Angeles Lakers, Harden declared that his club wasn’t in a position to compete for an NBA title.
-He further opined that the situation wasn’t one that could be fixed.
+The situation reached its boiling point on January 12 when, after a 17-point loss to the Los Angeles Lakers, Harden declared his club wasn't in a position to compete for an NBA title.
+He further opined the situation wasn't one that could be fixed.

 In the wake of those remarks, the Rockets swiftly moved to send Harden to the East Coast where he joined Kevin Durant and Kyrie Irving with the Nets.

 Although he was apologetic for what transpired during his final days in Houston, Harden stopped short of saying he should have done anything differently during his ESPN interview.
-Instead, he believes that the ends justified the means.
+Instead, he believed the ends justified the means.

 "Apologize for how it went down, but I guess I had to do what I had to do in order to get to where I wanted to go," he told Nichols.